 A claim upon a property to prevent the sale or transfer of that property until a debt is satisfied.

 A civil action in which a controversy is brought before the court.

-Process by which a non-custodial parent (NCP) or putative father (PF) is found for the purpose of establishing paternity, establishing and/or enforcing a child support obligation, establishing custody and visitation rights, processing adoption or foster care cases, and investigating parental kidnapping.
+The process by which a non-custodial parent (NCP) or putative father (PF) is found for the purpose of establishing paternity, establishing and/or enforcing a child support obligation, establishing custody and visitation rights, processing adoption or foster care cases, and investigating parental kidnapping.

 Data used to locate a Putative Father (PF) or non-custodial parent (NCP).
 May include their Social Security Number (SSN), date of birth (DOB), residential address, and employer.

 An application to the court requesting an order or rule in favor of the party that is filing the motion.
-Motions are generally made in reference to a pending action and may address a matter in the court's discretion or concern a point of law.
+Motions are generally made in reference to a pending action and may address a matter at the court's discretion or concern a point of law.